Marc Fisher: Career

 Fisher previously wrote the local column for the Post and was the paper's Special Reports Editor.
 He wrote about politics and culture for the Style section.
 He also served as the Central Europe bureau chief on the Posts foreign staff and earlier covered schools in Washington, D.C., and D.C. politics for the Metro section.
 Fisher was the Ferris Professor of Journalism at Princeton University, where he taught a course on The Journalism of Daily Life, served as journalist-in-residence at the American Institute for Contemporary German Studies at Johns Hopkins University, and was a visiting scholar at the George Washington University School of Media and Public Affairs.
 He worked at the Miami Herald from 1980 to 1986.
 Since then, he has worked at The Washington Post as a reporter, editor, and columnist.
 He was the Post's correspondent in Germany from 1989 to 1994.

 Criticism

-On 26 May 2022, Fisher retweeted an article previously written by himself in 2018 after the Robb Elementary School shooting, in which he falsely claimed that the AR-15 was "Invented for Nazi infantrymen,further developed by the US military".
-Multiple Right-wing media outlets criticised Fisher for his lack of research,with Matt Vespa of Townhall calling it "The most embarrassing op-ed about gun rights and ownership".
+On 26 May 2022, Fisher retweeted an article previously written by himself in 2018 after the Robb Elementary School shooting, in which he falsely claimed that the AR-15 was "Invented for Nazi infantrymen, further developed by the US military".
+Multiple right-wing media outlets criticized Fisher for his lack of research.